nxddsnc/gltf-to-3dtiles/README.md

 After conversion, we can use 3dtiles-tools to convert glb to b3dm so that it can be viewed in cesium.js.
 Or use the command called "glbsToB3dms" in my fork (https://github.com/nxddsnc/3d-tiles-tools).

-# Limits
-Currently, it do not support all gltf file formats.
-    The tree structure of the gltf is corresponding to revit:
-    -scene_root
-     	-childElement
-    		-childMesh
-    	-childElement
-            -childInstance
-     			-childMesh
 # Note
 ##### It is just a test project yet and with no textures supported yet.
 And currently I am working on issue#8.
 ##### If you have any questions, please contact me(fanqileiOGL@163.com).